House investigation says FDA approval process of Alzheimer's drug was 'rife with irregularities' - KTVZ

 The report, released Thursday, was the result of an 18-month investigation by two House committees.
 It is sharply critical of Biogen, maker of the medication Aduhelm.

 The report says Biogen set an “unjustifiably high price” for Aduhelm to “make history” for the company, and thought of the drug as an “unprecedented financial opportunity.”
-Biogen priced Aduhelm at $56,000 per year, even though its actual effects on patients were unknown.
+Biogen priced Aduhelm at $56,000 per year, even though its actual effects on a broad patient population were unknown.

+More than 6.5 million people in the US live with Alzheimer’s, and that number is expected to grow to 13.8 million by 2060, according to the Alzheimer’s Association.
+The disease is the sixth leading cause of death in the United States.
+There is no cure, and effective treatments are extremely limited.
+Before Aduhelm’s approval in June 2021, the FDA had not approved a novel therapy for the condition since 2003.

-The company, the investigation found, planned an aggressive marketing campaign to launch the drug, intending to spend more than $3.3 billion on sales and marketing between 2020 and 2024 — more than 2½ times what it spent to develop Aduhelm.
+The investigation found that Biogen planned an aggressive marketing campaign to launch the drug, intending to spend more than $3.3 billion on sales and marketing between 2020 and 2024 — more than 2½ times what it spent to develop Aduhelm.

+Dementia, including Alzheimer’s, is one of the “costliest conditions to society,” according to the Alzheimer’s Association.
+In 2022 alone, Alzheimer’s and other dementias cost the US $321 billion, including $206 billion in Medicaid and Medicare payments, the association says.

+Aduhelm’s cost to patients and to Medicare would be significant, the new report says.
+It was one of the key factors behind a big increase in Medicare premiums in 2022, according to the Centers for Medicare and Medicaid Services.

-The Committee on Oversight and Reform and the Committee on Energy and Commerce found that the collaboration between the FDA and Biogen in the approval process of the drug “exceeded the norm in some respects,” including not completely documenting how often FDA representatives met with the company.
+The Committee on Oversight and Reform and the Committee on Energy and Commerce found that the collaboration between the FDA and Biogen in the approval process of the drug “exceeded the norm in some respects.”

+Biogen had initially discontinued Aduhelm’s clinical trials in March 2019 after an independent committee found that it probably would not slow the cognitive and functional impairment — the decline in memory, language and judgment — that comes with Alzheimer’s.
+But in June 2019, the FDA and Biogen started a “working group” to see whether the effort could be saved.

+The investigation found that the FDA and Biogen engaged in at least 115 meetings, calls and substantive email discussions from July 2019 to July 2020, including 40 meetings to guide Aduhelm’s potential approval.
+There may have been even more meetings, but the committees say the FDA failed to follow its own documentation protocol.

 The FDA also approved the drug for “people with Alzheimer’s disease,” a far broader population than was studied in Biogen’s clinical trials.